patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/navigation-system/design.md

 ![Context selector](img/context-selector.png)

-Use a context selector in addition to your global navigation when the data or resources you need to show in the interface are dependent on the users’ context.
+Use a context selector in addition to your global navigation when the data or resources you need to show in the interface need to change depending on the users’ context.

 ### Breadcrumbs